 Pies show the fraction of global greenhouse gas emissions (all gases, including land use change).
-2012 was the most recent year for which there were essentially complete data.
-Wedges show emissions from (a) "green" countries that have tended to adopt climate policies mainly for reasons of concern about climate change; (b) emerging countries that are increasingly concerned about climate change, but whose emissions policies were motivated principally by other concerns such as local air pollution; (c) the least developed countries that have much more urgent local development priorities and relatively small energy-related emissions (although often high emissions from land use and agriculture); and (d) the big carbon-exporting countries that have incentives to block strict limits on emissions.22
+2012 was the most recent year for which there are essentially complete data.
+Wedges show emissions from (a) "green" countries that have tended to adopt climate policies mainly for reasons of concern about climate change; (b) emerging countries that are increasingly concerned about climate change, but whose emissions policies were motivated principally by other concerns such as local air pollution; (c) the least developed countries that have much more urgent local development priorities and relatively small energy-related emissions (although often high emissions from land use and agriculture); and (d) the big carbon-exporting countries that have incentives to block strict limits on emissions.22 diplomacy accounted for 11.4 percent of global emissions in 1990, a share that has halved to 5.7 percent in 2015.23 The deep "green" countries have a keen interest in doing something about the climate problem, yet have little or no capacity to affect the problem through their own actions.
+For leaders, solving the global problem requires followers.